-Employees of MEP Services are dedicated to the mission of student and Academy success.
+Employees of Partner Solutions are dedicated to the mission of student and Academy success.
 The employees understand and contribute to building a culture that is driven by a belief and a desire that every child deserves a high quality, safe and orderly school where students and families are held in the highest regard.
 In every location, every position supports one another, works collaboratively to solve problems, demonstrates a willingness to improve and aspires to play an integral role in fulfilling the goals of education reform.
-All employees work in collegial environments that prize innovation and a solution oriented frame of mind to meet and exceed the goals of MEP Services.
+All employees work in collegial environments that prize innovation and a solution oriented frame of mind to meet and exceed the goals of Partner Solutions.

 The School Leader is responsible for communicating the mission and purpose of the Academy to all stakeholders.
 An employee in this position is responsible for establishing positive relationships with students, families and staff to develop a culture that fulfills the mission of the Academy.
 The School Leader will select, supervise, mentor and evaluate assigned Academy staff and determine required professional development.
 If also acting as the instructional leader, the School Leader will interpret data and implement instructional and procedural strategies that reflect high expectations for students and staff.
 The School Leader is responsible for daily operations at the Academy with regard to safety, compliance and living within the approved Academy budget.
 Ultimately, the School Leader will demonstrate innovative ways of responding to challenges that reflect a dedication and belief that all children can succeed.
+The School Leader is also responsible to report to the board, regarding the management and performance of the Academy.
 In addition, the School Leader is responsible for any and all duties as assigned.